 The house, constructed c.1862, at 62 Octavia Street, St Kilda is significant.
 It is a small timber cottage with a transverse gable roof, clad in slate at the front.
 It has a typical symmetrical façade with timber sash windows on either side of a front door.
-The timber verandah frame with chamfered posts and a simple timber frieze appears to be early or original to the house, while the cast iron brackets may be a later (c.1890s-1900) addition.
+Notable features include the unusual scotia moulded weatherboards, and the timber verandah frame with chamfered posts and a simple timber fascia, which appears to be early or original to the house, while the cast iron brackets may be a later (c.1890s-1900) addition.
 There is at least one low brick chimney situated just behind the gable.
 Non-original alterations and additions are not significant.
 How is it significant?